 He and Dromo rode into Boston on July 18th and boarded their horses at Barker’s Tavern, later the Bunch of Grapes.
 They stayed at Mrs. Guneau’s. a Frenchwoman, near Beacon Hill.
-Hamilton found it a ‘very pleasant part of town, situated high and well aired.’
+Hamilton found it a “very pleasant part of town, situated high and well aired.”

-The Change he mentions is the Exchange and Town House, now the Old State House.
+He mentioned “the Change,” the Exchange and Town House, now the Old State House.
 It was originally built in 1657, burned in 1711 and rebuilt in 1713.
 Selectmen met upstairs and ground level was an exchange for merchants.

-Hamilton met quite a cast of characters on July 21, 1744: The 'Dr. Douglass' he mentions was Dr. William Douglass, a quarrelsome Scottish doctor after whom Douglas, Mass., is named; 'Mr. Arbuthnot' was probably John Arbuthnot, an innkeeper; and 'Capt.
-Irvin' was probably Col. John Irving: 'Mr. Hughes' was Samuel Hughes, a citizen of Boston.
-'Capt.
-Wendell' was Capt.
+Hamilton met quite a cast of characters on July 21, 1744: The “Dr. Douglass” he mentions was Dr. William Douglass, a quarrelsome Scottish doctor after whom Douglas, Mass., is named.
+“Mr. Arbuthnot” was probably John Arbuthnot, an innkeeper; and “Capt.
+Irvin” was probably Col. John Irving.
+Hamilton also described a “Mr. Hughes,” Samuel Hughes, a citizen of Boston.
+And “Capt.
+Wendell” was Capt.
 Jacob Wendell, a wealthy merchant who often served as town moderator.

 Near twelve o’clock I walked out with Mr. Hughes, and went to Change, where, after attending some time, and observing a variety of comical phizes, I encountered Captain Wendell, who pointed out Dr. Douglass and Mr. Arbuthnot to me, to whom I delivered letters.

 The discourse turned chiefly upon commerce and trade, and thro’ the whole of it I could discover a vein of that subtlety and acuteness so peculiar to a New England genius.
 Mr. Arbuthnot and I had some disputes concerning some particular High Church maxims, but as I looked upon the promoters and favourers of these doctrines to be every whit as absurd and silly as the doctrines themselves, and adapted only for weak people, so I thought all argumentation was thrown away upon them, and therefore I dropped the dispute, for, as I was a stranger, I cared not, for the sake of such damned trifles, to procure the odium or ill will of any person in the place.
 After dinner I went home and slept till the evening, the weather being pretty hot, and I having drunk too much wine, it made me heavy.